-The second Denver (CL-58) was launched 4 April 1942 by New York Shipbuilding Corp., Camden, N.J.; sponsored by Miss L. J. Stapleton, daughter of the Mayor of Denver; and commissioned 15 October 1942, Captain R. B. Carney in command.
+The second Denver (CL 58) was laid down on 26 December 1940 at Camden, N.J., by the New York Shipbuilding Corp.; launched on 4 April 1942; sponsored by Miss L. J. Stapleton, daughter of the Mayor of Denver; and commissioned on 15 October 1942, Capt.
+Robert B. Carney in command.

-Denver sailed from Philadelphia 23 January 1943, and arrived at Efate, New Hebrides, 14 February.
+Denver sailed from Philadelphia on 23 January 1943, and arrived at Efate, New Hebrides, on 14 February.
 The new cruiser first saw combat in the bombardment of Vila, Solomon Islands, on 6 March.
-During this action her force engaged and sank two Japanese destroyers, Minegumo and Murasame.
+During that action her force engaged and sank the Japanese destroyers Minegumo and Murasame.
 Continuing her operations in the Solomons, Denver joined the bombardment of Ballale Island on 29 and 30 June in conjunction with the invasion landings on New Georgia, then remained in the area on patrol.

-On the last day of October 1943 Denver sortied from Port Purvis with TF 39 to intercept an enemy force attempting to disrupt the landings at Cape Torokina, Bougainville.
-In the resulting Battle of Empress Augusta Bay on the night of 1-2 November, the American ships sank one enemy light cruiser and a destroyer and damaged two heavy criusers and two destroyers, while the four other enemy ships broke off the action and retired.
-During the heavy firing Denver was hit by three 8-inch shells which fortunately did not explode.
+On the last day of October 1943, Denver sortied from Port Purvis with Task Force (TF) 39 to intercept an enemy force attempting to disrupt the landings at Cape Torokina, Bougainville.
+In the resulting Battle of Empress Augusta Bay on the night of 1-2 November, the American ships sank one enemy light cruiser and a destroyer and damaged two heavy cruisers and two destroyers, while the four other enemy ships broke off the action and retired.
+During the heavy firing Denver was hit by three 8-inch shells that fortunately did not explode.
 She shared in the Navy Unit Commendation awarded her division for its outstanding performance in this battle.

-Denver covered the support landings on Cape Torokina on 10 and 11 November 1943, and 2 days later during a heavy air attack was hit by an aerial torpedo which knocked out all power and communications and killed 20 of her men.
-She was towed by Sioux (AT-75) to Port Purvis and by Pawnee (AT-74) to Espiritu Santo for temporary repairs, then sailed to Mare Island for permanent repairs, arriving 2 January 1944.
+Denver covered the support landings on Cape Torokina on 10 and 11 November 1943, and two days later during a heavy air attack was hit by an aerial torpedo that knocked out all power and communications and killed 20 men.
+She was towed by Sioux (AT 75) to Port Purvis and by Pawnee (AT 74) to Espiritu Santo for temporary repairs, then sailed to Mare Island for permanent repairs, arriving on 2 January 1944.

-Denver returned to the forward area at Eniwetok, arriving 22 June 1944.
-Eight days later she put to sea to screen carriers as they launched strikes to neutralize Japanese bases in the Bonins and Marianas during the invasion of the Marianas.
-She bombarded Iwo Jima 4 July, and after screening continued air assaults returned to Eniwetok 5 August.
+Denver returned to the forward area at Eniwetok, arriving on 22 June 1944.
+Eight days later, she put to sea to screen carriers as they launched strikes to neutralize Japanese bases in the Bonins and Marianas during the invasion of the latter group.
+She bombarded Iwo Jima on 4 July, and after screening continued air assaults returned to Eniwetok on 5 August.

 Denver sailed from Port Purvis 6 September 1944 for the invasion of the Palaus.
-She bombarded Angaur Island from 12 to 18 September, then covered a task unit engaged in minesweepmg, reconnaissance and underwater demolition operations before the landings on Ulithi 23 September.
-She returned to Manus 28 September to prepare for the return to the Philippines.
+She bombarded Angaur Island from 12 to 18 September, then covered a task unit engaged in minesweeping, reconnaissance and underwater demolition operations before the landings on Ulithi, in the Western Carolines, on 23 September.
+She returned to Manus on 28 September to prepare for the return to the Philippines.

-Continuing her service in Leyte Gulf, she fought off numerous attacks; during the one of 28 October a bomb released from one of the planes she shot down exploded nearby causing minor damage and slight flooding.
+Continuing her service in Leyte Gulf, she fought off numerous attacks; during the one of 28 October 1944 a bomb released from one of the planes she shot down exploded nearby causing minor damage and slight flooding.
 She screened reinforcement landings in November and fought off a suicide attack on 27 November, suffering four men wounded from fragments of a bomb which exploded 200 yards off the starboard quarter.
-She joined the heavy covering group, for the Mindoro landings of 13 to 16 December, then returned to Manus 24 December.
+She joined the heavy covering group, for the Mindoro landings (13-16 December), then returned to Manus on the day before Christmas, 24 December.

-On 7 June 1945 Denver sailed from Subic Bay for the amphibious assaults on Brunei Bay, Borneo, and later at Balikpapan.
-She covered the preinvasion work of minesweeping units and underwater demolition teams, and provided fire support for the invading troops until returning to San Pedro Bay, Leyte, 4 July for brief overhaul.
+On 7 June 1945, Denver sailed from Subic Bay for the amphibious assaults on Brunei Bay, Borneo, and later at Balikpapan.
+She covered the pre-invasion work of minesweeping units and underwater demolition teams, and provided fire support for the invading troops until returning to San Pedro Bay, Leyte, on 4 July for brief overhaul.

-Denver got underway for Okinawa 13 July 1945 to hunt Japanese shipping off the China coast until 7 August.
-She sailed from Okinawa 9 September to cover the evacuation of men of the Allied forces rescued from prison camps in the Wakayama area and covered the landing of occupation troops at Wakanoura Wan from 25 September to 20 October, when she sailed for home.
+Denver got underway for Okinawa on 13 July 1945 to hunt Japanese shipping off the China coast until 7 August.
+In her first operations following the cessation of hostilities with Japan in mid-August, she sailed from Okinawa on 9 September to cover the evacuation of men of the Allied forces rescued from prison camps in the Wakayama area and covered the landing of occupation troops at Wakanoura Wan from 25 September to 20 October, when she sailed for home.

-Denver arrived at Norfolk 21 November 1945 and after overhaul, reported to Newport, R.I., in January 1946 for duty training men of the Naval Reserve, and a good-will visit to Quebec, Canada.
-In April she arrived at Philadelphia Naval Shipyard where she was placed out of commission in reserve 7 February 1947.
-She was sold 29 February 1960.
+Denver arrived at Norfolk on 21 November 1945 and after overhaul, reported to Newport, R.I., in January 1946 for duty training men of the Naval Reserve, and a good-will visit to Quebec, Canada.
+In April she arrived at the Philadelphia Naval Shipyard where she was placed in reserve on 16 October 1946, and out of commission on 7 February 1947.

-In addition to the Navy Unit Commendation Denver received 11 battle stars for World War II service.
+In addition to the Navy Unit Commendation, Denver received 11 battle stars for her World War II service.